-Just as God delivered ancient Israel from the bondage of Egypt and confirmed them as His people, after they agreed to live by His law, so too are we rescued from the way of sin and at baptism commit to live His way of life.
+Just as God delivered ancient Israel from the bondage of Egypt and confirmed them as His people, after they agreed to live by His law, so too are we rescued from the way of sin when we commit to live His way of life.
 This is what the Passover season was intended to commemorate.
 The Feast of Unleavened Bread is simply a broader and more detailed application of the foot washing ceremony, as it encompasses our relationship with God as well as man.
 Christ made it plain that the way of service to others is his way of life – it is God’s way of life.
 If we do not follow Christ in this way, then we have no part with him (John 13:8).
 With these matters in mind we have the keys to develop understanding concerning,

 · how we should be living;

 · what should be our main focus in life; and

 · how God views us.

 The Feast of Unleavened Bread is About Living God’s Way of Life

 The Feast of Unleavened Bread is NOT about sin, it is about living God’s way of life.
 We left the way of sin behind us at baptism and we are now to concentrate on God's way of life.
 There is no symbolism during the seven days of this Feast that depicts further rejection of sin – such rejection is full and complete on the evening of the first day of the Feast (the “old man” is dead and buried, Rom 6:4-6, as far as God is concerned).
 To dwell on sin when we are now with God is self-centred, ungodly and negative in the extreme – yet many of God’s people are tormented that they must do just that – they concentrate on sin all of their lives rather than on doing the best they can with what they have been given by God.
 The command to eat unleavened bread for seven days is a command to concentrate on God's ways, which has nothing to do with sin.